 Your breasts might feel a little tender during your periods.
 The cause of the discomfort is likely fluctuating hormone levels.
 Sometimes there is pain right up into your armpit where there is some breast tissue called the Tail of Spence.

 But if your breasts hurt or the pain doesn’t coincide with your monthly cycle, get checked out.
 Although breast pain isn’t usually due to cancer, it can be a symptom of it in rare cares.

 7. Diarrhea or vomiting

 Some women normally get an upset stomach during menstruation.
-In one study, of women reported having abdominal pain, diarrhea, or both around the time of their period.
+In one study,

 If these symptoms aren’t normal for you, they could indicate PID or another medical condition.
 Because excessive diarrhea or vomiting can cause dehydration, report this symptom to your doctor.